 - Superfetation: Imagine you got pregnant while you were already pregnant.
 Double-whammy.
 That’s what superfetation is.
 This is one of the rarest types of twins.

 In these cases, your healthcare provider will talk you through the different options available to you.

 Why it matters to know the different types of twins

-Two main reasons why this is important to determine are:
+Three main reasons why this is important to determine are: